pulkit-jasti/website-landing-page-projects/README.md

-### Each directory has different projects with independent files
+### Each directory has a different project with independent files

 * None of the projects are responsive YET so the layout 'MIGHT BE' messed up in devices other than the one they were built in
 * Use Liver Server to open all web pages